I’m broadly interested in migration and American Politics research using causal inference and other quantitative methods.

 Furthermore, my work looks at intra-group differences among U.S. racial and ethnic minorities and immigrants by national origin and citizenship status.

 I show that Americans are supportive of allocating social services to immigrants when a variety of law and security-based criteria are met.
 Moreover, I find very limited evidence that immigrants’ region of origin influences perceptions of fairness or policy support.
-I argue that American immigration attitudes are driven by perceptions of fairness, an overlooked moral mechanism.

 The collection of this original large survey (n=3,000) was supported by numerous successful grant applications and is the basis for ongoing and future projects addressing American immigration attitudes.
 It was recently awarded additional funding from the American Political Science Association Centennial Center.